 • endometriosis

-Why does the back hurt badly during menstruation in those giving birth?
+Why does the back hurt a lot during menstruation in women who have given birth?

-Although the uterus of the woman carrying the child returns to normal, it still acquires slightly different sizes.
-During menstruation, this "extra" volume is enough to infringe on the nerve endings of the small pelvis, squeeze blood vessels and impair blood microcirculation in the lower back.
+Although the uterus of a woman carrying a child returns to normal, it still acquires slightly different dimensions.
+During menstruation, this “extra” volume is enough to infringe on the nerve endings of the small pelvis, compress blood vessels and worsen blood microcirculation in the lower back.

-Why does the back hurt badly during menstruation in those giving birth?
+Why does the back hurt a lot during menstruation in women who have given birth?

 The female uterus can increase in size not only during pregnancy, but also under the influence of the progression of nonspecific postpartum diseases: